 - Fletcher Building is committed to the highest standards of behaviour and accountability in respect of compliance with all its statutory obligations, including its tax affairs.
 Our framework of rules, relationships, systems and processes are designed to ensure that we meet best practice standards of governance. - Fletcher Building formally adopted the OECD's Business Industry Advisory Committee's Statement of Tax Principles for International Business in 2017 to affirm Fletcher Building's commitment to responsible business tax management and in recognition that public trust in the tax system is a vital part of any economy it seeks to operate within. - Fletcher Building's tax strategy is implemented and governed by its Group Tax Policy.
 The Group Tax Policy defines the risk parameters that Fletcher Building must operate within.
-The risk parameters are designed to ensure compliance with relevant tax law, achieve certainty in its reported financial results and manage any reputational risk. - The fundamental principle on which the risk parameters are based is that Fletcher Building will not enter into any business transaction absent commercial rationales solely for the purpose of achieving a tax outcome.
+The risk parameters are designed to ensure compliance with relevant tax law, achieve certainty in its reported financial results and manage any reputational risk. - The fundamental principle on which the risk parameters are based is that Fletcher Building will not enter into any business transaction that is absent commercial rationale and is solely for the purpose of achieving a tax outcome. - Fletcher Building Australia has recently formally endorsed a comprehensive Tax Risk Management and Governance Framework, encompassing and reaffirming the above principles and policies and formalising responsibilities and reporting requirements.